sirnaufal/Final-Project/README.md

 ![](https://github.com/sirnaufal/Final-Project/blob/main/image/kaggle.png)

-Dataset yang digunakan berasal dari kaggle yang diambil dari IBM Sample Dataset.
-Masing-masing baris pada dataset mewakili setiap customer dan masing-masing kolom pada dataset berisi informasi tertentu dari tiap customer.
-Berikut merupakan penjelasan dari tiap kolom pada dataset.
+Dataset for this project comes from kaggle taken from the IBM Sample Dataset.
+Each row in the dataset represents each customer and each column in the dataset contains specific information from each customer.

 Informasi Fitur: